Considerations for remote testing

-Because Renaissance is one of the nation’s leading K–12 assessment providers, it was inevitable that we would receive this question.
+Because Renaissance is one of the nation’s leading K–12 assessment providers, it was inevitable that we would receive this question during the spring of 2020.
 With school buildings shuttered but learning activities continuing, many school and district leaders have reached out to us to ask whether Star Assessments can be administered remotely.

 From a technical perspective, the answer is: Absolutely.
 With appropriate internet protocol (IP) restrictions lifted, Star Assessments can be administered in a remote learning environment.
 The more nuanced considerations, however, are why schools would or would not want to administer the tests remotely, and how the results from a remote administration might be impacted.

 Let’s begin with the reasons why some schools have considered remote administration of Star.
 During regular school operations, data from Star is used for a variety of purposes, including formal progress monitoring of interventions and program placement.
 With the dropping of most federal- and state-mandated testing requirements for spring 2020, many of these considerations have fallen by the wayside—yet many educators still have a fear of missing out on something.
 They ask, in particular, about scores like Student Growth Percentile (SGP) and specific Star reports they rely on that require that tests be taken within certain time windows.

 What would a school gain from testing remotely this spring?
 With a spring test administration, schools would have the following for students:

 Winter to Spring and Fall to Spring SGP scores.
 As growth scores based on detailed calculations, SGPs require tests to be administered within specific timeframes, as shown in the graphic below.
 If no tests occur in the Spring timeframe, generating Winter to Spring and Fall to Spring SGP scores becomes impossible.
 (A potential workaround, however, is discussed below.)